scala/scala.epfl.ch/projects.md

 [scala-debug-adapter](https://github.com/scalacenter/scala-debug-adapter) to
 address this issue.

-#### “setup-scala” Github action
+#### “setup-scala” GitHub action

-The way to set up Github Actions for the CI of Scala projects is unclear at the moment.
+The way to set up GitHub Actions for the CI of Scala projects is unclear at the moment.
 There used to be [olafurpg/setup-scala](https://github.com/olafurpg/setup-scala) but that project is not maintained anymore.
 There are other alternatives such as [japgolly/setup-everything-scala](https://github.com/japgolly/setup-everything-scala)